![]() |

 -

-Seat reservation is optional, for a small extra charge (around €4) in 2nd class, no charge in 1st class, see the travel tips below including my tip about how to choose your seat from a seating plan.
-If you don't reserve you sit where you like, there are usually many empty seats, especially if you are boarding in Munich where the train starts.
+Seat reservation is optional for a small extra charge, €5.20 in 2nd class, €6.50 in 1st class.
+See the travel tips below including my tip about how to choose your seat from a seat map.
+If you don't reserve you sit where you like in any unreserved seat, there are usually many empty seats, especially if you are boarding in Munich where the train starts.
 If boarding in Salzburg the RJ/RJX & EC trains will have come from Vienna or Graz or further afield so a seat reservation is a good idea.
 It's also a good idea in summer and at Christmas & Easter.

 What are railjet trains like?